PeterO.Numbers.EFloats

 Return Value:

-An arbitrary-precision binary floating-point number with the closest representable value to the given integer.
+An arbitrary-precision binary floating-point number with the closest representable value to the specified integer.

 Parameters: